Sustainability

 More water points

 We face a new edition as a 'plastic free' festival.
-Without water bottles but with more water points (52), and again advocating our system of reusable cups for solidarity purposes.
+No water bottles, but more fountains and water refill stations (52), and once again advocating for our reusable cup system.